AI Engine

 OPENAI_API_KEY=sk-...

 Local calls go directly to OpenAI and do not charge Gencow service credits.
+Speech helpers are the exception: they require the Gencow AI proxy because they depend on private storage lookup, preprocessing, async job state, and service credit capture.

 Cloud Deployment